openbmc/docs/LED-architecture.md

 `/xyz/openbmc_project/led/groups/enclosure_fault` and
 `/xyz/openbmc_project/led/groups/lamp_test`.
 Both act on the same physical LED `fault` but do so differently.
-The lamp_test would also drive a blink signal to the physical `power` led if one was created.
+The lamp_test would also drive a blink signal to the physical `power` LED if one was created.

 ```